rackerlabs/docs-core-infra-user-guide/cloud_interfaces/CLI/nova.rst

 ++++++++
 nova CLI
 ++++++++
+Rackspace implemented
+the OpenStack project named "nova" as our Next Gen Cloud Servers product.

 The OpenStack tool primarily used for managing Cloud Servers is written in Python and called *nova*.
 It is also known as *novaclient* or